Willie169/termux-sh/README.md

 - Internet connection for packages and scripts download and setup.
 - It is recommended to turn off the battery optimization of Termux.
 - It is recommended to hold wakelock.
 You can do so by opening Termux, pulling down the notification bar, and tapping "Acquire wakelock".
 - It is recommended to prevent the `Process completed (signal 9) - press Enter` error.
-You may encounter the `Process completed (signal 9) - press Enter` Error during the main setup workflow or when using Termux, especially when running VMs.
+You may encounter the `Process completed (signal 9) - press Enter` Error during the Termux Setup All or when using Termux, especially when running VMs.
 To prevent it from occuring, please read [my tutorial "Android Non Root" about it](https://willie169.github.io/#process-completed-signal-9---press-enter-error) for the fixes.
 If you want to use the ADB command line fix, i.e. `Fix for QEMs like OneUI, MiUi, Samsung, etc. and other non-stock Android 12L and beyond` in the tutorial, but don't know how to connect to ADB or want to connect to your Android device's ADB without another device, please read [another section of my tutorial about Shizuku](https://willie169.github.io/#shizuku-systemui-tuner-and-ashell-use-local-adb-of-android-device-on-terminals-such-as-termux-without-another-device-with-shizuku-leave-developer-options-off-when-doing-so-with-systemui-tuner-and-use-adb-with-features-like-autocomplete-suggestion-with-ashell).

 ### Main Script